-Digitalization is the trendy keyword spread around for all kind of industries.
+Digitalization is the trendy keyword spread around for all kinds of industries.
 Yet, what is digitalization?
 Is it just data that you gather or is it about digital tools that you use for work?
 The general answer is, digitalization is the process of managing your workflows and processes digitally.

 Now, how do we apply that to events?
 People have been gathering for various events for centuries – made agreements, met people, grew their network and found leads.
 With digital tools, the events got an additional layer of efficiency and data that event organizers never had before.
 But it wasn’t only for the organisers.